Canada

 Required Documents: Canadian citizens must travel with valid government-issued photo identification (such as an enhanced driver’s license).
 Rules are subject to change at any time, without notice.
 For the most current information, visit the website for Public Safety Canada at https://travel.gc.ca/air/identification-requirements.
 Special travel documents are required for children traveling with or without their parents.
 If you are traveling with children, please check with the airline or cruise line prior to departure.
 If you are not a Canadian citizen, you must contact the consulate of the country you are visiting.

-Newlywed Information: Tickets and other travel documents must exactly match your current identification.
+Newlywed Information: Tickets and other travel documents must exactly match your current passport and other identification.
 If not, you could be denied boarding and no refund will be forthcoming.
+For requirements and information regarding marriages performed in a foreign country, please visit the consulate of the particular country.

 Honeymoon Packages: Some hotels require you to present a marriage certificate or licence for you to receive the honeymoon package.
 Please bring your marriage documentation with you if you are traveling on a honeymoon package.